timruffles/timruffles.github.io/articles/coding/go-generics-wat.txt.md

 func compiled_addString(a,b string) int { return a.Add(b) }
 ```

+The critical point is: in neither of these functions is the type of parameter an interface type.
+And we [know](/go-interfaces-the-tricky-parts/) that
+interface values are a completely different _kind_ of value in Go to concrete values.
+Type assertions
+in Go only work on interface values.
+There's no interface
+value to contain a dynamic type because it's unnecessary here: the types have been made concrete already, there's
+no dynamic type to determine at runtime.
+So there's both no need for type assertions in the generated functions - the type is set - and no mechanism for it - Go's type assertions work on interface _values_.

+## Back to our example

+Does this explain `S` from `[S []E, E any]` not being `[]any`?

+1. first - [recall (or grok)](/go-interfaces-the-tricky-parts/) that interface are containers that hold concrete values in Go
+2. therefore `[]any` is "a slice of interface containers holding any concrete values", not "a slice of any concrete value"
+3. next recall that `[E any]` in a generic function will end up as a number of 'copy-pasted' functions, one for each concrete type in E's type-set
+4. combine these understandings: `S` is the set of all slice types (e.g. `[]int`, `[]*os.File`), and not all of them are interface types (`[]io.Reader`)

+Point 4 is worth digging into: _one_ of the types in `S`'s type-set is `[]any`.
+And equally that set includes many other concrete slice-types where the element type is an interface, e.g. `[]io.Reader`. _All_ slices of interface types
+in S would be fine to pass as `[]any` - as all (basic) interfaces as assignable to `any`.
+_However_, since the type-set can include slices of non-interfaces (`[]int`), it would not be correct for the compile to allow us to pass `S` into a non-generic function accepting `[]any`.

 ## Type parameters overload the meaning of `interface`

-Interface types in type parameters are not the same as in normal parameters.
+This has taught us something surprising, and perhaps unfortunate.
+Interface types from type parameters are not the same as those from normal parameters.
 And values whose type is defined by a type
-parameter are not interface values, even if they look the same.
+parameter are not always interface values, and thus can't be used like interface values, even if they look the same.

-Generics overloaded the meaning of `interface{}` (shorthand: `any`).
-Whereas before, you could be sure a `interface{}`
+Therefore generics have overloaded the meaning of `any` (a shorthand for `intreface{}`).
+Whereas before, you could be sure a `any`/`interface{}`
 meant an interface value, this is no longer true, specifically whenever you're inside a function or method with a type
 parameter.
-This is a big change, and makes the, IMO, trickiest part of Go even trickier.
-The explanation in the Go blog
+This makes the trickiest, IMO, part of Go even trickier.
+The behaviour of a value of type
-is good - that now `interface{}` defines type sets - but it doesn't change that the behaviour of a value of type
-parameter constrained by a `interface { frob()}` behaves totally differently to a value of a normal parameter
+parameter constrained by `interface { frob() }` behaves totally differently to a value of a normal parameter
 constrained by the same interface.
+But they share a keyword.

-With generics, we now have four big 'flavours' of types in Go:
+We now have three big 'flavours' of types in Go:

 1. concrete types: `int`, structs, etc
-2. interface types: `error`, `interface{}`, `any`.
+2. 'basic' interface types: `error`, `interface{}`, `any`.
 3. generic type parameters

 2 and 3 are different and behave differently.
 So it's a bit of a WAT that we use the same keywords - `interface{}`
-and `any` to express both in Go's syntax.
+and `any` - to express both in Go's syntax.

-How can we figure this out so it's no longer going to trip us up?
-A good intuition for Go's generics is that they're
-like automatic-copy paste, where a version of the function is pasted for every type that fulfils the interface with the
-type parameter replaced with that concrete type.
-A good intuition for interface values for non-type parameters is that
-they're little boxes that hold a pair: a value of a concrete type, and its type.
-So you can probably see why we firstly
-can't use `[S []E, E any]` as a `[]any`: `S` is a slice of a specific concrete type, but it's absolutely not a slice of
-an interface types.
-And `[T any]`
-in a parameter will take a different concrete type in each of the automatically 'pasted' implementations, but, again,
-not an interface type:

-You can see that neither of the compiled functions has any parameters of interface value.
-So that's why you can't
-type-assert on them: type-assertions are something that can only operate on a interface _value_, by checking if the
-dynamic value contained within is a specific concrete type.
-Values with types from a type-parameter will always have one
-specific concrete type per generated function, so there's no 'box' to look within.

-To really understand errors of this kind you first need to understand what interface values are in Go, vs values with a
-concrete type, and then understand what generic types are.
-I've written
-a [previous post](/go-interfaces-the-tricky-parts/) about interface values, but I'll reprise it here faster.

-## Second example

-TODO - challenge

 ## What is a WAT?